-H. Rhode Island Benefit Cost Test (RI Test)
+G. Rhode Island Benefit Cost Test (RI Test)

-by aAll rows in the first column of the Rhode Island Benefit Cost Framework (RI Framework) provided in Appendix B of the Stakeholder Working Group Process Report to the Rhode Island Public Utilities Commission in Docket No. 46002 and adopted by the PUC as in Docket No. 4600A Public Utilities Commission's Guidance on Goals, Principles and Values for Matters Involving The Narragansett Electric Company d/b/a National Grid.3
+All rows in the first column of the Rhode Island Benefit Cost Framework (RI Framework) provided in Appendix B of the Stakeholder Working Group Process Report to the Rhode Island Public Utilities Commission in Docket No. 46002 and adopted by the PUC as in Docket No. 4600A Public Utilities Commission's Guidance on Goals, Principles and Values for Matters Involving The Narragansett Electric Company d/b/a National Grid.3

-I. Cost Test
+H. Cost Test

-An assessment practice that compares a set of costs and benefits that are relevant to a defined point of view.
+An assessment practice that compares a set of costs and benefits that relevant to a defined point of view.

-J. Cost of Supply
+I. Cost of Supply

-The cost of electric or natural gas energy supply or traditional investment that includes all applicable rows in the Rhode Island Benefit Cost Framework that are costs caused by or associated with the procurement of energy supply or traditional investment, whether internal or external to the market cost of energy.
+The cost of electric or natural gas energy supply that includes all rows in the Rhode Island Benefit Cost Framework that are costs caused by or associated with the procurement of energy supply, whether internal or external to the market cost of energy.

-K. Cost of Energy Efficiency and/or Conservation
+J. Cost of Energy Efficiency

-The cost of electric or natural gas energy efficiency that includes all applicable rows in the Rhode Island Benefit Cost Framework that are costs caused by or associated with the procurement of energy supply, whether internal or external to the market cost of efficiency.
+The cost of electric or natural gas energy efficiency that includes all rows in the Rhode Island Benefit Cost Framework that are costs caused by or associated with the procurement of energy supply, whether internal or external to the market cost of efficiency.